marcreichel/igdb-laravel/README.md

     })->get();
 ```

-#### Ordering, Limit, & Offset
+#### Ordering, Limit & Offset

 ##### orderBy

 The `orderBy` method allows you to sort the result of the query by a given field.
+The first argument to the `orderBy`
-The first argument to the `orderBy` method should be the field you wish to sort
+method should be the field you wish to sort by, while the second argument controls the direction of the sort and may be
-by, while the second argument controls the direction of the sort and may be either
+either
 `asc` or `desc`:

 ```php